-The Hearing Panel Subcommittee heard testimony from Chris Miller, David Ross, The Honorable Pancake, Dr. David Frederick, The Honorable Circuit Court Judge Hoke, The Honorable Family Court Judge Howard, and Petitioner.
+The Hearing Panel Subcommittee heard testimony from Chris Miller, David Ross, the Honorable David Pancake, Dr. David Frederick, the Honorable Circuit Court Judge Jay Hoke, the Honorable Family Court Judge Jara Howard, and Petitioner.
 The hearing was conducted on November 16, 2020, at the Cabell County Courthouse.
-The summary of the testimony of the witnesses is as follows:
+The hearing testimony is briefly summarized as follows:

-A. Chris Miller
+1. Chris Miller

 Mr. Miller lives in Huntington, West Virginia and is the President of Dutch Miller Auto Group.
 Mr. Miller has known Petitioner since 2007 and they met through social channels.
 After Petitioner was suspended from the practice of law in 2011, he later began doing work for Mr. Miller in or about 2012.
 Mr. Miller testified that Petitioner has done vehicle trades, which entails trading assets to other dealerships.
 Mr. Miller explained that Petitioner is insured to make these asset exchanges, which requires a background check.
 He further stated that Petitioner has chauffeured customers and has done mystery shopping for the dealership.
 Mr. Miller further testified about Petitioner's charitable and giving heart and his good works in the community.
 Mr. Miller believes that Petitioner should be reinstated to the practice of law and stated that he believes that Petitioner has a desire to do good with his license if given the opportunity.

-Mr. Miller testified he would use Petitioner as an attorney.
+Mr. Miller testified he would use the Petitioner as an attorney.
 [Transcript 36-52]

-B. David Ross
+2. David Ross

 Mr. Ross lives in Las Vegas, Nevada.
 He is the Founder and Director of Kid's Golf Association.
-Mr. Ross is Petitioner's supervisor in his position as a golf coach for the Kid's Golf Association.
+Mr. Ross is Petitioner's supervisor in his position as a golf coach for the Kid's Golf Association (KGA).
 The KGA is a program taught in conjunction and cooperation with the Clark County School District in Las Vegas, Nevada.
 The program brings a golf program to the schools, thereby making learning to golf both convenient and affordable.
-Classes are before or after the school day and focuses on learning the fundamentals, the rules, golf etiquette and manners, golf IQ, and character builders.
+Classes are before or after the school day and focuses on learning the fundamentals, the Rules, golf etiquette and manners, golf IQ, and character building.